-Back at the base of the gondola is iFly indoor skydiving and the Kiwi Birdlife Park with its amazing array of native wildlife including tuatara and kiwi.
+Back at the base of the gondola is iFly indoor skydiving and the Kiwi Park with its amazing array of native wildlife including tuatara and kiwi.
 This is an excellent spot for a more low-key wander through native bush with the younger members of the tribe.

 Skyline Queenstown Luge

 No trip to Queenstown is complete without getting out on the water, whether it’s a peaceful journey in our old lady TSS Earnslaw - or something a bit quicker!

 The first-ever commercial jet boating operation was born here sixty years ago and the thrills haven’t dwindled since!
 With 360 degree turns and breathtaking speeds, a jet boat ride is a great family adventure that can be taken right from the lakefront downtown.
 On the same wharf, other adventures include the Underwater observatory and Time Tripper, a a state-of-the-art animated show about the creation of the Wakatipu.

 Also launching from the downtown wharfs, kids can’t go past the Hydro Attack!
 This shark-shaped, semi-submersible watercraft leaps, dives and rolls around the lakefront, leaving its passengers with a truly unusual story to take home to their classmates.